dashpay/docs/docs/user/masternodes/understanding.rst

   will increase according to this roadmap.
 - A dedicated IP address: These usually come with the VPS/server.

-In addition to the 1000 Dash held in collateral, masternodes also have minimum hardware requirements.
+In addition to the DASH held in collateral, masternodes also have minimum hardware requirements.
 For Dash versions 0.14 and higher, these requirements are as follows: